FanqianYin/omicstoolkits/README.md

 Suggestion: If you have any adivce on these tools, please let me know;

-collaboration: If you are interested in integrating these omicstoolkits, welcome to cooperate.
+Collaboration: If you are interested in integrating these omicstoolkits, welcome to cooperate.

 ## Development history

-*7/30/2020 Consensus_Cluster_Analysis: an toolkit focus on sample-based subtyping by using consensus clustering result of multi-clustering algorithms.
+7/30/2020  Consensus_Cluster_Analysis: an toolkit focus on sample-based subtyping by using consensus clustering result of multi-clustering algorithms.

 ## Version history

-*Current version*: 0.1.0
+**Current version**: v0.1.0

-1.v0.1.0 7/30/2020 Consensus_Cluster_Analysis toolkit
+1. v0.1.0  7/30/2020  Consensus_Cluster_Analysis toolkit